tbarbette/npf-docs/docs/source/variables.rst

 .. note::

- TODO: Explain how to display the graph as a CDF
+The :ref:`graphing page<graph>` gives more detail on how to tweak a graph or select a better representation.